 1. Anti-Oxidant Benefits:

 Our body contains molecules called free radicals that cause damage to body cells in certain circumstances.
 Free radicals have been associated with grim diseases like cancer, heart disease, arthritis, Parkinson’s disease, Alzheimer’s, diabetes, fibromyalgia, autoimmune diseases, and much more.
-Anti-oxidants are compounds that can donate electrons and counteract the free radicals.
+Anti-oxidants are compounds that can donate electrons and counteract free radicals.

 The combination of antioxidants in carrots acts synergistically to provide us with various health benefits, especially for the heart.
 This synergistic effect of carrot antioxidants is what makes this vegetable a unique and incredible source of nourishment as the same effect cannot be achieved by consuming these same antioxidants from separate sources.